Privacy Suite

 InformationLearned?Reason

-Any bits of the amount❌ NoBits are hidden
+Any bits of either value❌ NoBits are hidden

 Any private information❌ NoPerfect privacy